Hillsboro Stadium: History

 In 2008, the stadium hosted a regular season game between the Philadelphia Barrage and the New Jersey Pride of Major League Lacrosse (MLL) on August 9.
 New Jersey won the game with attendance totaling 3,687 people.
 Hillsboro Stadium is mentioned as the likely home of any MLL team that may be awarded to or relocate to Portland.
 The annual Les Schwab Bowl for high school football all stars was played at the stadium since 2009.

 In February 2010, the original AstroTurf of 1999 was replaced with FieldTurf.
 The renovation cost $988,000, of which the school district covered $250,000 of those costs.

 Portland State again used Hillsboro Stadium in May 2010 for its spring football game, and held its four home games there during the 2010 season, while PGE Park (now Providence Park) underwent a remodel to prepare for Major League Soccer.
 Also due to those renovations, Central Catholic High School played its home football games at Hillsboro Stadium.
 In March 2012, the city announced it was exploring the addition of a baseball stadium at the complex in hopes of adding a minor league baseball team.

 Portland State played one game at Hillsboro in 2015, when Providence Park was unavailable due to its use as a Portland Timbers venue.
 The Vikings returned for four games in 2018, with only one at Providence Park.
 In that season, the Vikings not only faced conflicts with the Timbers, but also with the Timbers' NWSL sister team, the Portland Thorns; the NWSL championship game; and stadium expansion.
-All six PSU home games in 2019 were scheduled for Hillsboro.
+Starting in the 2019 season, Portland State has used Hillboro as its regular home field.
+Portland State will play its first home game outside of Hillsboro since 2018 when it returns to Providence Park for a contest against FCS power house Montana.

 Facility

 Designed by GBD Architects and built by Hoffman Construction Company, the stadium was named one of 1999's Best Public Project Award recipients by AIA Western International.
 The facility also won the 2000 Design Award of Merit from International Illumination Design Award.
 Hillsboro Stadium has a 170000 ft2 FieldTurf field.
 This field is large enough to accommodate two games at the same time.
 The main grandstand is on the southwest side of the field and contains locker rooms, concession stands, and team training facilities.
 Seating capacity is approximately 7,600, and the main covered grandstand seats 4,000.

 The FieldTurf field is used for a variety of sports.
-These include lacrosse, football, soccer, baseball, and softball.
+These include football, soccer, baseball, and softball.
 The main use is for high school athletics for Hillsboro’s four high schools, primarily Century.
 The stadium also hosts other events such as foot races, OSAA state football playoffs, Cyclocross (Cross Crusade), expositions for rally cars, and high school band competitions.